Soggy Weather Continues - ABC 36 News

+Increasing clouds as temperatures remain fairly static throughout the day.
+Highs go into the mid to upper 50s this afternoon, as drizzle and stray showers form.
+Rain chances increase by the end of the week into Thursday as Zeta gets closer to the Bluegrass. -Meteorologist Alyssa Andrews

-MONDAY – Mostly cloudy, with a few showers, as highs warm to the upper 50s.
+MONDAY – Mostly cloudy, with a few showers, as highs warm to the mid to upper 50s.

 Chief Meteorologist Jason Lindsey